OnurGuleryuz/Automatic-Temperature-Control-System/README.md

 There is also a blinking LED to indicate that the system is operating, and a reset button is included to restart the system.
 A potentiometer is used to adjust the contrast of the LCD screen.

+Components
-MSP430G2553 MCU
+MSP430G2553 MCU,
-Lcd Screen
+Lcd Screen,
-Push Button
+Push Button,
-LED
+LED,
-Resistor (220,390,1k,10k)
+Resistor (220,390,1k,10k),
-10k Potentiometer
+10k Potentiometer,
-Capacitor (0.1uF,0.33uF,1uF Polar)
+Capacitor (0.1uF,0.33uF,1uF Polar),
-1N4001 Diode
+1N4001 Diode,
-Relay
+Relay,
-2N2222 Transistor
+2N2222 Transistor,
-LM35DZ Temperature Sensor
+LM35DZ Temperature Sensor,
-LM317T Regulator
+LM317T Regulator,
-L7805CV Regulator
+L7805CV Regulator,
-Connector 1x2
+Connector 1x2,
-12V 5A Adaptor (For Power Supply)
+12V 5A Adaptor (For Power Supply),